psychiatric-genomics-consortium/sex-stratified-depression/README.md

 Step 5 is to run the GWAS.
 There are three association analyses to be performed: whole sample with a genotype-by-sex interaction, male-only, and female-only.
 If your sample includes only one sex, then only an analysis of that sex is possible.
 File formats and naming conventions are provided at the end of the document, and these should be followed as closely as possible.

-If related individuals were removed in step 2 then run the following scripts to run the three GWAS in ####PLINK.
+If related individuals were removed in step 2 then run the following scripts to run the three GWAS in **PLINK**.
 You will need to update the --parameters line for the GxSex analysis to provide the correct values based on the number and position of your covariates, see sample code for details:

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/5_PLINK_GWAS_GxSEX.sh